 How Much Burial Insurance Do I Need at 65?

 At Diversified Insurance Brokers, we help seniors find affordable burial insurance plans that cover final expenses without leaving a financial burden on loved ones.
-If you’re age 65, the right amount of coverage depends on your personal situation—your preferences for burial vs. cremation, how formal you want your service to be, whether you want a cushion for final bills, and what resources you already have set aside.
+If you are age 65, the right amount of coverage depends on your personal situation — your preferences for burial versus cremation, how formal you want your service to be, whether you want a cushion for final bills, and what resources you already have set aside.

-Most people at 65 choose between $10,000 and $25,000 because that range is often enough to cover a realistic funeral plan and the “immediate” bills that show up right after a death.
-The goal isn’t to buy the biggest number you can.
-The goal is to choose a face amount that prevents your family from needing to pull out a credit card, borrow money, or make rushed decisions while they’re grieving.
+Most people at 65 choose between $10,000 and $25,000 because that range is often enough to cover a realistic funeral plan and the immediate bills that surface right after a death.
+The goal is not to buy the biggest number you can.
+The goal is to choose a face amount that prevents your family from needing to pull out a credit card, borrow money, or make rushed decisions while they are grieving.
+If you are starting from scratch, it helps to first understand what burial insurance is and who it is designed for — it is a small whole life policy with one purpose: to create a dedicated pool of money for funeral costs and end-of-life expenses.
+For a side-by-side comparison of how it differs from other coverage, our resource on final expense life insurance vs. term life insurance clarifies the structural difference that makes permanent coverage the right fit for final expenses.

 Get Your Burial Insurance Quote